3-7 years for Passiflora edulis under commercial cultivation.

 and five fingers on Blue Crown.

 Climbs using tendrils.
-Herbaceous at first, then becomes woody with age, Shallow; spreads by root suckers.
+Herbaceous at first, then become woody with age, except in regions Shallow; spreads by root suckers.
 Aggressive in moist soils in warm locations.

-Passiflora edulis is sometimes grafted onto Passiflora edulis flavicarpa: Yellow Passionfruit, which better withstands soil diseases.
+Passiflora edulis is sometimes grafted onto Passiflora edulis flavicarpa (Yellow Passionfruit) rootstock, which better withstands soil diseases.